Aging & Health A to Z

 CKD afflicts more than 20 million adults in this country.
 It affects 35% of diabetes patients, and about 20% of adults with high blood pressure.

 Electrolyte imbalances, such as sodium concentrations that are either too high or too low, are found in about one-quarter of all older people arriving at the emergency department.
 Older patients in hospitals are very likely to have abnormally low sodium levels - more than one in five residents of long-term care facilities have this problem.
 Even when mild, low sodium concentrations are associated with problems with gait and attention, falls, and increased fracture risk in older adults.
 Fluid imbalances are also common in older people, leading to dehydration, swelling, or other harmful conditions.

 Nephrotic syndrome is a kidney disease common in older adults.
 Nephrotic syndrome causes your kidneys to excrete too much protein into your urine due to damage of tiny kidney blood vessels.
 Nephrotic syndrome occurs in various forms, which can be seen by examining a biopsy of your kidneys under a microscope, including

 - Membranous nephropathy

 - Amyloidosis (special proteins that accumulate around blood vessels in the kidney)

 - Minimal change syndrome

-Renovascular disease is disease of the blood vessels that supply the kidneys and occurs mostly in older adults, especially in people with heart and circulatory diseases and those who smoke.
-Healthcare professionals have found this condition in 25% of patients who have a common heart investigation called an angiogram.
+Renovascular disease is a disease of the blood vessels that supply the kidneys.
+It occurs mostly in older adults, especially in people with heart and circulatory diseases and those who smoke.
+Healthcare professionals have found this condition in 25% of patients who have a common heart test called an angiogram.

 Acute (sudden) kidney failure is increasingly common in older people, occurring about twice as often as end-stage kidney disease, with as many as 200,000 cases annually in the US.